How to leave Rhode Island residency?

 7) Notify your employer

 Let your employer know about your new address so they can update your payroll and tax withholdings to your new state.
-This will help make sure Rhode Island doesn’t withhold state income taxes after your move.
+This can help reduce the chance that Rhode Island state income tax continues to be withheld after your move.

 Step 2: Sever ties with Rhode Island

-After establishing your new residence, it’s essential to sever all significant ties with Rhode Island.
-This will help ensure that the state no longer considers you a resident for tax purposes.
+After establishing your new residence, it’s important to sever significant ties with Rhode Island.
+Doing so can reduce the chances that the state will treat you as a resident for tax purposes and strengthen your position if your status is ever reviewed.

 Here are the steps you should take to sever these ties: